Touted Red Sox prospect Flores dies at 17

 A switch-hitter, the 6-foot-1 Flores said during a July news conference in Caracas, Venezuela, that Salvador Perez was his idol, according to El Nacional.

-"I hope I can have the (consistency) to play between 15 and 20 years in Major League Baseball.
+"I hope I can have the [consistency] to play between 15 and 20 years in Major League Baseball.
 I hope I can get to the Hall of Fame."

 Although he was several years away from the majors, Flores was already being hailed by scouts for his defense behind the plate, especially his arm strength and quick release.
-It's likely he would have ranked among the Red Sox's top-five prospects by most projections heading into next season.
+It's likely he would have ranked among the Red Sox's top five prospects by most projections heading into next season.

 Manny Padron, one of Flores' coaches, told Hardball Scoop in July that the player was very mature for his age.